Correlation vs. Causation | Difference, Designs & Examples

 Third variable problem

 Without controlled experiments, it’s hard to say whether it was the variable you’re interested in that caused changes in another variable.
-Extraneous variables are any third variable other than your variables of interest that could affect your results.
+Extraneous variables are any third variable or omitted variable other than your variables of interest that could affect your results.

 Limited control in correlational research means that extraneous or confounding variables serve as alternative explanations for the results.
 Confounding variables can make it seem as though a correlational relationship is causal when it isn’t.